 These memories also play apart in America’s love affair with personal firearms.
 Many gun owners just don’t think the government should interfere, but a segment of this group also believes citizens have a responsibility to arm themselves in the event the federal government tries to seize too much power.
 Armed insurrection is a very real option for these people, and any attempt of the federal government to regulate their gun ownership is part of a sinister program to de-arm them in order to control them.
 This might seem far-fetched, but it’s just a small – and perhaps extreme – example of the underlying suspicion Americans generally have of their own government.

 Also remember that the current Constitution wasn’t our first form of government.
 Originally, we created the Articles of Confederation, which effectively made states like little countries – they could print their own money, have treaties with other states, etc. The federal government had very little power over the states.
-This situation lasted for about a decade before we decided it was unworkable and moved to more tightly unify the country under the Constitution.
+This situation lasted for about a decade before we decided it was unworkable and moved to more tightly unify the country under the current Constitution.
 So, understand that the current configuration of the United Statesis an even larger government than some of the original founding fathers wanted.

 Third, the United States is a big country, and scaling government laws and policies to 350 million people can be tough to do.
 This argument against larger government says that states can do things more efficiently than the federal government, and the federal government has a long history of screwing things up because it’s just too big.